-These two lifestyles are very different from a nutritional standpoint.
-MyWW focuses more on cutting out all fats, while Keto relies on consuming more healthy fats.
+If you are curious about how weight watchers and keto can work together, then I have some news for you.
+These two lifestyles can be very different from a nutritional standpoint.
+Weight Watchers focuses more on cutting out all fats, while Keto relies on consuming more healthy fats.
 To get a fair comparison, let's dive in to what the principles behind each are and then you can decide for yourself which one would work for you or if, like me, you can find a way to use principles of both to make a healthier you.

 What is Keto?